Chris Greene (broadcaster)

 Christopher Greene (born 13 February 1988) is an Irish broadcaster and comedian.
-He has hosted the radio show Chris and Ciara on RTÉ 2fm with Ciara King since the pair left iRadio in 2014, and stars with Peter Ganley in the series Craic Addicts, produced for Channel 4's on-demand service 4oD.
+He stars with Peter Ganley in the series Craic Addicts, produced for Channel 4's on-demand service 4oD.
+Previously, he hosted the radio show Chris and Ciara on RTÉ 2fm with Ciara King from when the pair left iRadio in 2014, till the show ended in March 2022.
+The end of his show with RTÉ was subject to a dispute at the Workplace Relations Commission.